 - offering extra drinks (if you are breastfeeding, your child may feed more often)

-Call your GP surgery or 111 if, at any time, your baby's temperature gets higher than 38C.
+Call your GP surgery or 111 if:

 What to do if your baby has a serious side effect